pnggroup/libpng/projects/visualc6/README.txt

 Copyright (C) 2000-2004 Simon-Pierre Cadieux.
 Copyright (C) 2004 Cosmin Truta.

-This code is released under the zlib-libpng license.
+This code is released under the zlib/libpng license.
 For conditions of distribution and use, see copyright notice in png.h